strongloop/strongloop.com2/_posts/2017-09-19-vue-and-loopback.md

 ### What's next?

 Interested in trying LoopBack for your own RESTful API needs?
-Check out [this](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/) blog post to get started in 5 minutes!
+Check out [this](https://developer.ibm.com/apiconnect/2017/03/09/loopback-in-5-minutes/) blog post to get started in just 5 minutes!